Communication is Key

 Relationship Issues -

 Are there signs that your relationship is in Trouble?

-Look for the Relationship Warning Signs
+Look for the Relationship Warning Signs (WINE signs)

 How often do these WINE signs happen in your relationship?